 Once my second and current wife approved the idea, I began my golf-book travels in spring 1987.

-The original concept was to walk, photograph and take notes while playing every course that qualified for the book’s title (by that I mean, not just public, resort or private facilities, but every single golf course in the Pacific Northwest).
-I also sought to make the book “pure,” therefore paying for golf rounds, food and accommodations to maintain editorial control.
-To cut costs, I outfitted our Volvo station wagon with boat curtains bought at Doc Freeman’s marine-supply store so I could use the back end of the vehicle – a lemon that came to be known as the “Antichrist” – as my “hotel on wheels.”
+The original concept was to walk, photograph, and take notes while playing every golf course that qualified for the book’s title (by that I mean, not just public, resort, or private facilities, but every single golf course in the Pacific Northwest).
+I also sought to make the book “pure,” therefore paying for golf rounds, food, and accommodations to maintain editorial control.
+To cut costs, I outfitted our Volvo station wagon with boat curtains bought at Doc Freeman’s marine supply store so I could use the back end of the vehicle – a lemon that came to be known as the “Antichrist” – as my “hotel on wheels.”

 Lo and behold, following an ill-advised attempt to include massive British Columbia in the book, three years later I had a million-character manuscript.
 But rejections soon came from 13 publishers; all replied that golfers didn’t comprise a big enough market to justify any-sized print run.
 Luckily, No. 14, Alaska Northwest Books, took a chance and signed me to my first book contract.